SafeHome.org may receive compensation from some providers listed on this page. Learn More

-Bay Alarm Medical strives to provide affordable safety and peace of mind for you and your loved ones.
+Bay Alarm Medical alert systems are all about affordability, safety, and peace of mind for you and your loved ones.
 The company includes free monitoring for spouses and other family members, so unsurprisingly, the company has received an overwhelming amount of positive reviews from customers.
 The company offers 24/7 monitoring, and trained professionals are always on standby.
 Every week professionals test your system with the push of a button to make sure you are protected.
 Key features that make Bay Alarm stand apart from the competition include:

 The Bay Alarm Medical alert is available with upgrades, allowing you to easily expand protection.
 The system requires a base station and provides the option of a wristband or pendant worn around the neck.
 Both options are waterproof and include fall detection, which ensures the system calls the Bay Alarm Medical monitoring center to dispatch help.
 The GPS system will stay charged for up to 72 hours and the company offers a 30-day full refund.

 Multiple levels of protection are offered to ensure your needs are met.
 The previous mentioned base and wristband/pendant are all included in the standard level package with an added Vial of Life magnet.
 The Vial of Life magnet is a leaflet that includes the client’s medical and health information to assist first responders and family members in emergencies.
 Clients have the option of a cellular base or landline base and can purchase additional accessories at the standard level.

 Upgrades in equipment for further protection are available.
 Bay alarm offers a wall accessory as an additional help button that can be placed on the wall of any room.
 The GPS alert system is an equipment upgrade that adds an additional charge and replaces the pendant in the standard level package.
 The one-time fee for the GPS upgrade is $49.
 Furthermore, the GPS pendant can be upgraded to add fall detection.
 When adding the fall detection pendant, customers will incur a monthly charge.